kdhillon/Besiege/README.md

-implement "honor" and baronage for player change "back" button to use a stack add populations add partyCap for nobles and player fix " upgrade for flail not found!" (allow veteran upgrade) give names to each region (and village names will be the same), and castle names will be "____ castle" or "____ fortress" add city garrison/wealth management
+implement "honor" and baronage for player change "back" button to use a stack fix " upgrade for flail not found!" (allow veteran upgrade) give names to each region (and village names will be the same), and castle names will be "____ castle" or "____ fortress" add city garrison/wealth management